ethan2912/ethan2912/ReadMe.md

 # 💫 About Me:
-I'm currently working on "Minecraft Stock Market or Economy Simulator"
+✌️ I'm currently working on "Minecraft Stock Market or Economy Simulator" Highly motivated and analytical Data Analyst with expertise in statistical modeling, data visualization, and machine learning techniques.
+Proficient in tools like Python, R, SQL, and Power BI, with a proven ability to turn complex datasets into actionable insights.
+Experienced in designing and implementing data-driven solutions to real-world challenges, delivering measurable results in both academic and professional settings.
+Adept at collaborating across teams and communicating effectively to drive business success.
+Skilled in problem-solving and adaptable to fast-paced environments.
+Fluent in English, Hindi, and Marathi, with a global perspective and strong commitment to excellence

 ## 🌐 Socials: